2022 Winter Olympics Parade of Nations

 During the Parade of Nations within the Beijing 2022 Winter Olympics opening ceremony on February 4, athletes and officials from each participating country marched in the Beijing National Stadium preceded by their flag and placard bearer bearing the respective country's name.
 Each flag bearer was chosen either by the nation's National Olympic Committee or by the team of athletes themselves.

 Parade order

-Athletes entered the stadium in an order dictated by the Olympic tradition.
-As the originator of the Olympics, the Greek team entered first.